Seven Cities of Gold (film): Production

 The film was based on the book The Nine Days of Father Sierra which was published in 1951.
 The New York Times called it a "brief, tender, impressive novel."
 Film rights were bought by 20th Century Fox who in June 1952 announced Charles Brackett would produce and John C Higgins would write the script.

 In April 1953 Fox announced the film would be made in CinemaScope and that Richard Breen was working on the script.

 In October 1954, it was reported Joseph Petracca was writing the script and that the film would star James Mason.

 By January 1955 the film was titled Seven Cities of Gold.
 Brackett was out as producer, replaced by the husband and wife team of Barbara McLean, normally an editor, and Robert D. Webb, who would direct.
 The stars would be Richard Egan, Michael Rennie, Rita Moreno and Cameron Mitchell.
 Jeffrey Hunter was cast as a Native American on the basis of his success as a Native American in White Feather, which he had just made for Webb.
 Mitchell was eventually replaced by Anthony Quinn.

 Filming began 15 March 1955 and included location filming in Mexico.
 It finished by 20 June.

 Release

-The film was premiered in San Diego.
+The film premiered in San Diego.